 1) Meals & drinks.
 An airline should offer the delayed passenger something to eat and drink “in reasonable proportion to the waiting time”.
 This means that while a voucher for a snack and a drink might be sufficient for a short-haul flight which is delayed by two hours, a voucher for a full meal can be expected when the flight is delayed by five hours.

 2) Communications.
 A passenger has the right to make two phone calls, telex or fax messages, or be given access to the internet to send two emails.
-Most airlines will hand out a telephone card or WiFi voucher if asked about this.
+Most airlines will hand out a telephone card or WiFi voucher if you inquire about this.

 3) Accommodation.
-If the delay is so long that a flight has been moved to the following day, a passenger has the right to a hotel and to transport from the airport to it, and back again to the airport before the flight.
+If the delay is so long that a flight has been moved to the following day, a passenger has the right to a hotel and to transport from the airport to your accommodation, and back again to the airport.

-Note that these duty of care provisions exist irrespective of the reason for the delay.
+All these duty of care provisions exist irrespective of the reason behind the delay.
 Whether it is an airplane malfunction or a sudden storm disrupting traffic – airlines always have the duty of care whether they are directly to blame for the delay or cannot do anything about it!

 Duty of care provisions are always based on what is considered to be “reasonable”.
-If you short-haul flight is only delayed for two-and-a-half hours, a snack and a drink might be considered as more “reasonable” than buying a slap-up meal for yourself.
+If you short-haul flight is only delayed for two-and-a-half hours, a snack and a drink might be considered as more “reasonable” than buying a full meal at the most expensive airport restaurant.

 Who arranges the hotel?

 The same counts for overnight accommodation in case this is needed.
-An airline is most likely to book a hotel for you in case your flight is delayed to the next day.
-They have advance deals with major hotel chains in place for such circumstances and are accustomed when it comes to arranging such bookings for hundreds of passengers at the same time.
+An airline will most likely book a hotel for you in case your flight is delayed to the next day.
+They have arrangements in place with major hotel chains for such circumstances and are accustomed when it comes to arranging such bookings for hundreds of passengers at the same time.

-Always check first with the airline if they can arrange this for you before you make your own provisions!
+You should definitely check first with the airline if they can arrange a hotel for you, before you book something yourself!

-It can however be a possibility when the airline is not in a position to assist you with booking the hotel or that they flat-out deny that you have the right to one.
+It can however happen that an airline is not in a position to assist you with arranging a hotel or that they flat-out deny that you have the right to a room.
 In this case, you can book a hotel yourself, but you should again take the “reasonable” bit into account.

 Generally speaking, most full-service airlines will always take the passenger type into account when arranging a hotel.
 Those flying in first or business class, as well as those holding the highest status in an airline’s frequent flyer programme will most often be booked in better hotels than economy passengers.

-If you are unhappy with the arrangements made you can of course always book something yourself.
-Do however note that the airline will have zero obligations to reimburse this for you if what they offered was not good enough for you.
+If you are unhappy with the arrangements made by the airline, you can of course always book something yourself.
+Do however note that the airline will have zero obligations to reimburse a better hotel for you just because you aren’t satisfied with the accommodation they assigned you.

-If you do need to make arrangements yourself as the airline is unable or unwilling to do so, do take the costs into account if you are hoping for the airline to reimburse it.
-Legacy airlines are less likely to make a problem out of a 250 EUR/night hotel reimbursement if the passenger flew in business class or is a valued frequent flyer.
-Needless to say, low-cost airlines might make a problem when faced with a request to reimburse a 250 EUR/night hotel and might decline it on the grounds that it was not “reasonable”!
+If you do need to make arrangements yourself as the airline is unable or unwilling to do so, it is important to take the costs into account if you are hoping for the airline to reimburse it.

 There is a notable exception in which case duty of care does not apply.
-If the delayed flight is one departing from your home airport, you might not be eligible for a free hotel in case the flight is postponed to the next day.
-The airline may assume that you can easily travel back to your house to sleep in the comfort of your own bed.
+If the delayed flight is departing from your home airport, you might not be eligible for a free hotel in case the flight is rescheduled to the next day.
+The airline will simply assume that you can easily travel back to your home to sleep in the comfort of your own bed.

-If that is the case, you could probably still claim a meal voucher (or reimbursement of meal costs) if having to wait for a long time at the airport for flight information.
-You might also be able to get the costs reimbursed for transport to return home to sleep and get back again to the airport the next day to catch your delayed flight.
+If that is the case, you could probably still claim a meal voucher (or reimbursement of meal costs) if you have to wait for a long time at the airport for flight information.
+You might also be able to get the costs reimbursed for transport to return home and get back again to the airport the next day to catch your delayed flight.

 Again, the keyword is “reasonable”.
-If you are flying out of Athens and live in the city itself, the airline will assume you can easily travel back home by car or public transport from the airport (the airline will have your home address on record, after all, as most of the times you have to give this information during the booking process).
+If you are flying out of Athens and live in the city itself, the airline will assume you can easily travel back home by car or public transport (the airline will have your home address on record, after all, as most of the times you have to give this information during the booking process).

-If however you are living a five-hour drive away in the Peloponnese, it is not exactly reasonable to drive home and get back again to Athens Airport the following day.
-In this case you should definitely claim a hotel (in case it is not already proactively provided).
+If you are however living in the Peloponnese a full five-hour drive away from Athens Airport, it is not exactly reasonable to drive home for the night and get back again to Athens Airport the following day.
+In this case you should definitely try to claim a hotel room for the night (in case it is not already proactively provided).

 Now on to the more interesting part: compensation!
 EC/261 provides that in some cases, you are eligible for compensation if your flight is delayed.
-What matter is again the length of your flight and the exact delay, which should be at least three hours.
+What matters is again the length of your flight and the duration of the delay, which should be at least three hours.

 The delay is calculated by comparing your original scheduled arrival time with your actual arrival time at your destination airport.
-The delay upon departure is completely irrelevant – it is arrival times which count!
-Use websites like Flightradar24 or Flightaware to check official arrival times and do not rely on your own watch.
+The delay upon departure is completely irrelevant – it is arrival time which counts!
+Use websites like Flightradar24.
+Flightaware or airport websites to check official arrival times and do not (solely) rely on your own watch.